-10. High ranking officials within the Chicago Police Department were aware of the Watts Gang's criminal enterprise, but failed to take any action to stop it.
+12. High ranking officials within the Chicago Police Department were aware of the Watts Gang's criminal enterprise, but failed to take any action to stop it.

-ANSWER: Defendant Mohammed objects to the undefined terms "Gang" and "criminal enterprise."
-Without waiver, Defendant Mohammed denies the allegations contained in this paragraph to the extent those allegations are directed to him.
+ANSWER: Defendant Mohammed denies the allegations contained in this paragraph to the extent those allegations are directed to him.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-11. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its a "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.
+13. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its a "code of silence," were a proximate cause of the Watts Gang's criminal enterprise.

-ANSWER: Defendant Mohammed objects to the undefined terms "Gang" and "criminal enterprise."
-Without waiver, Defendant Mohammed denies the allegations contained in this paragraph to the extent those allegations are directed to him.
-Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed denies the allegations contained in this paragraph to the extent those allegations are directed to him.
+Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-12. Watts Gang officers twice arrested plaintiff without probable cause, fabricated evidence against him, and framed him for drug possession, causing him to serve more than one year in custody.
+14. On four separate occasions, Watts Gang officers arrested Henderson without probable cause, fabricated evidence against him, and framed him for a drug offense for which he was imprisoned for a total of more than four years.

-ANSWER: Defendant Mohammed objects to the undefined term "Gang".
-Without waiver, Defendant Mohammed denies the allegations contained in this paragraph to the extent those allegations are directed to him.
+ANSWER: Defendant Mohammed denies each of the allegations contained in this paragraph to the extent those allegations are directed to him.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-13. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, on February 13, 2018, the Circuit Court of Cook County granted the State's motions for a new trial and dismissed both charges against plaintiff.
+15. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County has vacated all four of plaintiff's convictions and granted him four Certificates of Innocence.